FAST FREE SHIPPING

 Walkin' Carpal Pet Splint

-The Carpal Splint will support a dog’s carpus and directly above and below the joint.
+The carpal splint will support a dog’s carpus and directly above and below the joint.
 With this brace style, the dog’s paw is left free, so the pet can walk normally.
 If your dog requires support under its front foot, you will need a Front Splint.

 Front Splint